Sparta, Ossining

 About a mile south of the village green is the Sparta Mine, a silver and lead mine that was worked prior to the Revolutionary War.

 1 Rockledge Avenue is one of the oldest existing houses in Sparta, and was built circa 1784 by Philip Van Cortlandt, its first resident was Josiah Rhodes, a man who operated a mustard mill on Sparta Brook with William Kemeys.
 The property was alleged to be one of George Washington's headquarters during the Revolutionary War.
 Frank A. Vanderlip expanded and renovated the house in 1921 and added two new wings.
 He also bought about 70 nearby homes and business buildings.
 He tore down dilapidated structures, turned some to face the river, and moved at least one house to a new location.

+14 Rockledge Avenue, known today as Captain's Cottage, was the home of Captain Lewis Brady and his family for over 50 years, beginning in 1805.
+Brady was born into slavery at George Washington's Mount Vernon plantation, escaped to freedom, and eventually became a respected local businessman and fisherman in Ossining.
+Captain Brady lived to the age of 108, making him the oldest person buried in the historic Sparta Cemetery.
+The house is part of the African American Heritage Trail of Westchester County.